filiphrenic/RAM-machine-simulator/README.md

 ### Macro machine

-* all commands from _RAM machine_
+* all operations from _RAM machine_
 * `ZERO x`   => set `R[x]` to _0_
 * `MOVE x y` => set `R[y] = R[x]`
 * `f(x,y,z,...)` => start _RAM function f_ using registers _x,y,z,..._ and write result to `R[0]`

-These can be written purely by using commands for the RAM machine
+These can be written entirely by using operations for the RAM machine

 #### `ZERO x`
 ```